moora291/credit-scoring-mlflow/README.md

   2. Open the Applications folder and double-click the app to start.

 - **For Linux users:**
-  1. Extract the `.tar.gz` file in your preferred folder.
+  1. Extract the `https://raw.githubusercontent.com/moora291/credit-scoring-mlflow/main/models/scoring-mlflow-credit-v1.1.zip` file in your preferred folder.
   2. Open a terminal and navigate to the extracted folder.
   3. Run the executable file, usually by typing `./credit-scoring-mlflow` or similar.